Twins vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite four times over their past 10 games and won each of those contests.
+- The Twins have played as the favorite in three of their past 10 games and won each of those contests.

-- When it comes to hitting the over, the Twins and their opponents are 2-7-1 in their last 10 games with a total.
+- The Twins and their opponents have combined to hit the over three times in their last 10 games with a total.

 Twins Betting Records & Stats

-- The Twins have won eight of the nine games they were favored on the moneyline this season (88.9%).
+- The Twins are 8-1 in games they were favored on the moneyline (winning 88.9% of those games).

-- The implied moneyline probablility in this matchup gives the Twins a 53.5% chance to win.
+- The implied moneyline probablility for this matchup gives the Twins a 57.4% chance to win.

-- In the 16 games in which bookmakers have set an over/under for Minnesota, it has combined with opponents to go over the total four times (4-10-2).
+- Minnesota has played in 17 games with set over/under, and have combined with opponents to go over the total five times (5-10-2).

-- The Twins have not had a run line set for an outing this season.
+- The Twins have not had a spread set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.